mozilla/normandy/docs/ops/config.rst

     :default: ``0``
     :documentation: https://docs.djangoproject.com/en/1.9/ref/settings/#std:setting-CONN_MAX_AGE

-    Time to hold database connections open.
+    Time to hold database connections open in seconds.
 If set to 0, will close every database connection immediately.
 Each worker (as controlled by ``WEB_CONCURRENCY``) will have its own connection.

 Normandy settings